BuildFarBox/FarBox-Help/docs/1 Head First/2 domain.markdown

 ![Image Title](/_image/2014-06-06/nameserver.png)

 You also can use `option 2` and `option 3` to modify your DNS records, but only if you knew how to set different types of DNS records.

+**Note: If you bind your domain in this way, there is no management for your other types of DNS records, like MX.**

 ### Option 2: Modify CNAME of DNS